 Dan Sharp serves as Associate VP for Research and Director of the Office of Technology Commercialization (OTC) at The University of Texas at Austin.
-In this role, Mr. Sharp oversees the business of the OTC, manages all intellectual property (IP) and licensing activities, and coordinates relationships between OTC and faculty university-wide.
-He is involved in the creation of new licenses and startup companies, manages the IP pipeline, and provides counsel to licensing staff with respect to technology marketing activities including: strategy, negotiation, terms, and goals.
+In this role, Mr. Sharp oversees the business of OTC, manages all intellectual property (IP) and licensing activities, and coordinates relationships between OTC and faculty university-wide.
+He is involved in the creation of new licenses and startup companies and provides counsel to licensing staff on strategy, negotiation, terms, and goals.

-Prior to joining OTC, Mr. Sharp was a practicing attorney—most recently with McKool Smith, PC and Wilson Sonsini Goodrich & Rosati, PC—with a focus on IP and technology law, including patent litigation as well as technology and IP licensing.
+Prior to joining OTC, Mr. Sharp was a practicing attorney—most recently with McKool Smith, PC and Wilson Sonsini Goodrich & Rosati, PC—with a focus on IP and technology law, including patent litigation, technology, and IP licensing.
 He participated in structuring corporate deals ranging from complex mergers and acquisitions to venture capital financing rounds.
 Additionally, he participated in multiple jury trials for patent cases with damages models exceeding $100 million.
 Mr. Sharp has managed complex litigation and corporate transactions.
 He served as a Law Clerk to the Hon.
-T. John Ward, the presiding District Judge in the Marshall Division of the Eastern District of Texas, and is a member of the Bar in Texas and California.
+T. John Ward, the presiding District Judge in the Marshall Division of the Eastern District of Texas, and is a member of the bar in Texas and California.

 Dan received his J.D. from The University of Texas School of Law and B.S. in Electrical Engineering from The University of Texas at Austin.
 Currently, Dan serves as a judge and mentor to students competing in the Idea to Product competition and lectures on intellectual property and technology law.
 Mr. Sharp is a member of the 1883 Council and is involved with the College of Engineering Advisory Board.
 In 2009 he created a scholarship for engineering students that will be awarded to a student who is the first person from his or her family to attend college.